SunboX/labelprinterkit/README.md

 -   Printers (from `src/printers.mjs`): Implements the Brother raster protocol with PackBits compression.
 -   Backends:
     -   `WebUSBBackend` for USB printer class devices.
-    -   `WebSerialBackend` for Web Serial–accessible adapters (e.g., Bluetooth SPP dongles exposing serial).
     -   `WebBluetoothBackend` for BLE devices when you supply the service/characteristic UUIDs and enable notifications.

 #### Notes

--   WebUSB/WebSerial/WebBluetooth all require a secure context (https or localhost) and a user gesture to request devices/ports.
+-   WebUSB/WebBluetooth require a secure context (https or localhost) and a user gesture to request devices/ports.
 -   Fonts come from whatever your page loads; adjust the CSS font stack you pass into `TextItem`.
 -   If you need to debug output, use `bitmapToImageData` from `src/page.mjs` to visualize the raster data in a canvas.